-iCloud stores a user's contacts, calendars, photos, documents, and more and keeps the information up to date across all of their devices, automatically. iCloud can also be used by third-party apps to store and sync documents as well as key values for app data as defined by the developer.
+iCloud stores a user's contacts, calendars, photos, documents, and more, and keeps the information up to date across all of their devices, automatically. iCloud can also be used by third-party apps to store and sync documents as well as key values for app data as defined by the developer.
 Users set up iCloud by signing in with an Apple ID and choosing which services they would like to use. iCloud features, including My Photo Stream, iCloud Drive, and iCloud Backup, can be disabled by IT administrators via MDM configuration profiles.
 The service is agnostic about what is being stored and handles all file content the same way, as a collection of bytes.

 Each file is broken into chunks and encrypted by iCloud using AES-128 and a key derived from each chunk's contents that utilizes SHA-256.
 The keys and the file's metadata are stored by Apple in the user's iCloud account.
-The encrypted chunks of the file are stored, without any user-identifying information, using third-party storage services, such as S3 and Google Cloud Platform.
+The encrypted chunks of the file are stored, without any user-identifying information or the keys, using both Apple and third-party storage services such as Amazon Web Services or Google Cloud Platform-but these partners don't have the keys to decrypt your data stored on their servers.